The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Debt consolidation is when you roll multiple debts into one loan with one monthly payment — and a hopefully lower interest rate.
-This can help you stay organized and possibly save money, especially when you have a pile of debt and it doesn’t seem like you’re making any progress toward repaying what you owe.
+Debt consolidation is when you roll multiple debts into one loan with one monthly payment — and, hopefully, a lower interest rate.
+This can help you stay organized and save money, especially if you have a pile of high-interest debt, such as credit card debt.